-The problem is bigger than most people may imagine.
-According to a study from John Hopkins University, preventable medical errors are the third leading cause of death in the United States behind only heart disease and cancer.
-This amounts to more than 250,000 Americans dying each year due to preventable medical mistakes or errors.
+The problem is more significant than most people may imagine.
+According to a study from John Hopkins University, preventable medical errors are the third leading cause of death in the United States, behind heart disease and cancer.
+This amounts to more than 250,000 Americans dying yearly due to preventable medical mistakes or errors.

 An “adverse action” is any report, complaint, or legal action filed against a physician.
 This database does not include claims filed against hospitals, practice groups, nurses, physician assistants, nurse practitioners, or other providers who are not medical doctors.
 As a result, the true number of adverse actions against healthcare providers in just Florida is likely to be much higher—and much more concerning.

-Anatomy of a Medical Malpractice Claim in Florida
+Medical Malpractice Claims & Negligence in Florida

 In determining whether a healthcare provider’s act or omission was negligent, he or she is measured against the “standard of care.”
-In order to establish liability against a healthcare provider such as a doctor, hospital, nurse, or other providers, a victim must establish a violation of or deviation from the standard of care.
+To establish liability against a healthcare provider such as a doctor, hospital, nurse, or other providers, a victim must establish a violation of or deviation from the standard of care.
 This is what most medical malpractice cases revolve around.

 Most Common Legal Defenses in Medical Malpractice Cases